Albert Kamehameha: Early life

 He was born May 20, 1858, in the residence of Ihikapukalani that his father had built for his mother.
 The residence, oddly, had two names; the makai side was known as Kauluhinano, and the mauka side was known as Ihikapukalani.

 Created Crown prince and heir apparent to the throne of the Kingdom of Hawaiʻi on May 24, 1858, he was styled "His Royal Highness the Prince of Hawaii" by the Privy Council.
 Adored by the native Hawaiian public, he was affectionately known as Ka Haku O Hawaiʻi ("the Lord of Hawaiʻi") and was believed to be last hope of the Kamehameha Dynasty.
 His birth was celebrated for many days not only in Honolulu, but throughout the islands.
-He was the first child to be born to a reigning Hawaiian monarch since Prince Keawe Aweʻula-o-Kalani in 1839, son of Kamehameha III, and the last ever to be born from any reigning Hawaiian monarch.
+He was the first child to be born to a reigning Hawaiian monarch since Prince Keawe Aweʻula-o-Kalani in 1839, son of Kamehameha III.
+He was the last ever to be born from any reigning Hawaiian monarch.

 He was given the Hawaiian name Kauikeaouli Kaleiopapa after his adoptive grandfather Kauikeaouli who reigned as Kamehameha III.
 Translated from the Hawaiian language it means "the beloved child of a long line of chiefs, a sign in the heavens."
 The King and Queen called their son "Baby".
 However, when they spoke of him to their kahu (caretakers), it was as Kauikeaouli, which the Hawaiian people also used.
 He was named Albert Edward in honor of Albert Edward, Prince of Wales, the future King Edward VII of the United Kingdom.
 Despite the great differences in their kingdoms, Queen Emma and Queen Victoria would exchange letters and become lifelong friends.

 Prince Albert in his Company Four red fireman uniform.

 Ten days after his birth, Mary Allen, second wife of the Chief Justice of the Supreme Court Elisha Hunt Allen, had a son Frederick.
 The two children became playmates, and Allen described the prince as "an unusually sweet child, gentle and gentlemanly in his manners, bright and precocious and of a most happy, serene temperament".

 Albert during his life was also made an honorary member of Fire Engine Company Number Four in Honolulu and was given his own Company Four red uniform.
 It was said that he would rather become a fireman.
 His four birthdays were national holidays.